Prelude

 sudo iptables -I INPUT 2 -p udp --dport 694 -j ACCEPT

-Your iptables rules should now look similar to the output below.
+Your iptables rules should now look like:

 sudo iptables -L